23 Jun WHICH ADOPTION ATTORNEY OR ADOPTION AGENCY IS THE BEST IN INDIANA, TENNESSEE, MISSISSIPPI, AND KENTUCKY?

-We, at Kirsh & Kirsh, P.C., have assisted THOUSANDS of pregnant women, in Indiana, over the last 35+ years, and more recently in Tennessee, Mississippi, and Kentucky, find loving, happy, wonderful homes for their babies.
+We, at Kirsh & Kirsh, P.C., have assisted numerous pregnant women, in Indiana, over the last 35+ years, and more recently in Tennessee, Mississippi, and Kentucky, find loving, happy, wonderful homes for their babies.
 We give expectant mothers and birth mothers as much or as little involvement in the family selection process as they would like.

 We have lots of wonderful, carefully screened, loving families (married, single, Lesbian, and Gay) who cannot wait to welcome a baby into their hearts and homes and happy to assist with living expenses to the full extent allowed by law.